gremlin/resolv-conf/README.md

 ## Using

-Using the changes is fairly easy.
+Using the work-in-progress is fairly easy.
 In the root `Cargo.toml` file add the following to enable `no-strict`.

 ``` TOML
 [patch.crates-io]